FreakyAli/Maui.FreakyControls/README.md

-# Freaky Controls are your usual Maui Controls but a with a freaky twist to it :D
+# Freaky Controls are your usual Maui Controls but with a freaky twist to it :D

 Adding FreakyControlsHandlers to your MAUI app: